A coffee table book about coffee tables, makers and their stories.

 Around 1945 there were less than 500 part-time professional makers registered in Ontario.
 Those numbers fluctuated, up and down, with the two recession periods.
 It was between the 70-80s that a big craft revival occurred.
 It slowed down in the 90s and came back in the 2000s stronger than ever.
 We are experiencing now the lessons from all those years of up and downs, applying all the valuable knowledge acquired into timeless pieces of furniture.

 We are shaping the book in the same way that a tree bears its fruit.
-The book will be divided in five sections that will explore every step of the process, from sourcing the raw materials to collaborating, making, locating and to enjoying.
+The book will be divided in five sections that will explore every step of the process, from sourcing the raw materials to collaborating, making and enjoying.
 We are hoping to highlight makers but also the support team that allows them to make, which includes designers, carvers, metalworkers and other artisans.

 The book will include: